rutwik-kumbhar/Stock-Broker-System/README.md

 5. View consolidated report of a stock (means how many pieces of a stock sold, how many yet to be sold).
-6. Delete customer (means the total amount of all stocks should be credited to his wallet then set account inactive i.e. customer can only withdraw money)
+6. Delete customer (means the total amount of all stocks should be credited to his wallet then set account inactive.
-7. Delete stock (means the total amount for that stock should be credited to the customer’s wallet and then mark the stock deleted from the database)

 ## The Role of a Customer is:
 1. The Customer can sign-up.
 At the time of sign up first name, last name, username,